The-Marcy-Lab-School/se-unit-1/lesson-0-semantics/README.md

 * How do `<div>`s and `<span>`s differ?

 ## Learning Assignments
+1. The Lessons in [Codecademy Learn HTML](https://www.codecademy.com/learn/learn-html) (Quizes and Projects are optional)
-1. [Codecademy Learn HTML](https://www.codecademy.com/learn/learn-html), only the first and last sections:
+   * Only the first and last sections:
       * Elements and Structure
       * Semantic HTML
 2. Article: [HTML Semantics Flowchart](http://html5doctor.com/downloads/h5d-sectioning-flowchart.pdf)
 ___